Things To Keep In Your Car Kit

 The most convenient and calorie dense food for a car kit are some sort of food bars.
 I keep a variety of them in a gallon size Ziploc bag, inside of the same cooler where I store the water bottles (and for the same reason).
 If I ever had to hoof it, I would simply put them in the backpack.
 I also keep a sealed DATREX pack of emergency food bars (these are what’s used on lifeboats – very compact and calorie dense).

 Any knife will do.
 The sky’s the limit and there are a zillion choices.
-I always keep a knife on my person, but I also have one reserved for the car kit backpack.
+I always keep a pocket knife on my person, but I also have one reserved for the car kit backpack – a fixed blade knife.

 I have several DMT knife sharpeners, but I like the DMT mini for the backpack because, you guessed it, it’s small.